 - A Canadian Heritage Moment depicted an old Chinese man telling his grandsons in Flash Back about building the Canadian Pacific Railroad.
 He volunteered to place a nitroglycerin charge, which went off prematurely.
 Fortunately, he survived.
 He goes on to tell his grandsons the legend of "one dead Chinese man for every mile of that track."

 - A bunch of them feature in Shanghai Noon.
+Interestingly, the foreman in charge of them is himself Chinese, yet he still treats the workers like dirt.

 - Miniature Chinese laborer figures come to life and attack Ben Stiller's character in a wild west diorama in Night at the Museum.

-- One turns up in For A Few Dollars More, who The Man With No Name orders to clear the Colonel's (the other bounty hunter) room out and to take his stuff out of town.
+- One turns up in For a Few Dollars More, who The Man With No Name orders to clear the Colonel's (the other bounty hunter) room out and to take his stuff out of town.
 The Colonel intercedes, and a back-and-forth ensues until the laborer freaks out, drops the baggage and bolts into the hotel.

 - There's a scene in the Robert Altman film McCabe & Mrs. Miller where a mining company operative details an elaborate mineral extraction scheme involving Chinese laborers and lots of explosives.
 As you might imagine, the laborers weren't expected to survive.